 1. Ideas and Practices of Slavery

-What did the ideas and practices of slavery mean in different parts of the world?
+How might we connect, compare, and contrast the ideas and practices of bondage in different parts of the world?

 Students compare and contrast North America’s bipolar constructs of “slavery” as “animate chattel” and “freedom” as liberal individualistic autonomy, with the diverse statuses and functions of bondage in western Indian Ocean societies over time.
 They might consider the following questions:

-• How the contexts, chronologies, and enslaved demographic profiles that shaped these histories differ?
+How did the contexts, chronologies, and enslaved demographic profiles that shaped these histories compare and contrast with each other?

-• In what ways did political economy, law, and demography, shape subordinated people’s material conditions, and access to community membership/citizenship
+In what ways did political economy, law, and demography, shape subordinated people’s material conditions, and access to community membership/citizenship in different settings?

 Scroll down to see sample primary sources.